karlospn/mytechramblings-site-source-code/content/posts/basic-demonstration-of-httpclient-usage.md

 - HttpClient only resolves DNS entries when a TCP connection is created.
 If DNS entries changes regularly, then the client won't notice those updates.
 You'll see a lot of guidelines mentioning this DNS resolution issue when talking about HttpClient, but the truth is that if your app is calling a service that the DNS doesn't change at all, using this approach is perfectly fine.

-# **Scenario 4: Create a static or singleton HttpClient instance with PooledConnectionLifetime**
+# **Scenario 4: Create a static or singleton HttpClient instance with PooledConnectionLifetime and re-use it**

 ## Source code
 - A ``static`` HttpClient instance is created once and utilized for all received requests.